International Family Law in Costa Rica ☎️ CPG Legal.

 4. Lack of International Treaty with the United States of America:

-Because the United States is not a party to the Bustamante Code, the Court applied Costa Rica’s domestic rules on international jurisdiction (articles 46 and 47 of the former Civil Procedure Code).
+Because the United States is not a party to the Bustamante Code, the Court applied Costa Rica’s domestic rules on international jurisdiction (then articles 46 and 47 of the former Civil Procedure Code, now reflected in the rules on exclusive jurisdiction in the current Code).
 This confirms that international divorce cases involving U.S. residents are governed directly by Costa Rican internal legislation.

 The divorce was filed before October 2024, which means the new Family Procedural Code did not apply.
 The Court stated clearly that: “Article 343 does not apply to this case due to the filing date.”
 Even so, the Court did not ignore the international context.
 Although the article was not legally binding for this file, the Supreme Court required the trial judge to follow its underlying logic.
 The Court ordered: